FlorVegaCastillo/florvegacastillo.github.io/content/event/firstgen panel/index.md

     <figcaption>New elected First-Generation Students Association, Natalie DeMarco, invites attendees to follow our student organization on our platforms. </figcaption>
   </figure>
   </div>

+To learn about the entire First-Generation Celebration on campus, please read this [MSU News article](https://www.montana.edu/news/23298/montana-state-wraps-up-a-week-of-celebrating-first-generation-students).